INTERMEDIATE MACROECONOMICS 2 - 2022/3

 Module code: ECO2046

 Macroeconomic policy and performance are fundamental to our daily lives.
-This course gives the students a systematic way of thinking about Macroeconomic issues.
-The students will end up with a model that they could use independently to understand macroeconomic behaviour and policy issues in the real world.
+This course gives the students a systematic way of thinking about macroeconomic issues.
+The students will be able to derive macroeconomic models based on the behaviour of economics agents.
+The students will end up with a model that they could can use independently to understand macroeconomic behaviour and policy issues in the real world.

 PRACA CAVACO NUNES Ricardo (Economics)